 - Teucrium ajugaceum, a herb that has also been missing since 1891, was collected.

-The loss of 22 species may not sound many but for Wildlife Queensland the loss of one species is one too many.
+The loss of 22 species may not sound like many but for Wildlife Queensland the loss of one species is one too many.

 What is frightening is the ever-increasing number of endangered and threatened species being listed.
 Granted the listing can occur both ways and fortunately in certain circumstances through threat abatement plans or recovery programs the level of threat may be reduced.

-Significant progress can be made through research efforts the Threatened Species Recovery Hub funded through the National Environment Science Programs.
+Significant progress can be made through research efforts at the Threatened Species Recovery Hub funded through the National Environment Science Programs.
 According to some reports, there are many plant species under threat.